andresromero/andresromero.github.com/_posts/2013-07-19-streaming-sound.md

 sudo service icecast2 start
 {% endhighlight %}

-Following these [instructions](http://askubuntu.com/questions/60837/record-a-programs-output-with-pulseaudio) it is possible to initialize a sink.
+Following Waschtl's instructions [here](http://askubuntu.com/questions/60837/record-a-programs-output-with-pulseaudio) it is possible to initialize a sink.
 To do this, in a terminal we enter

 {% highlight bash %}
 pacmd